ckeditor/ckeditor4-docs/guides/dev/howtos/scayt/README.md

 	config.removePlugins = 'scayt';

-If you want to leave SCAYT available, but prevent the feature from being turned on automatically on loading the editor, set the {@link CKEDITOR.config#scayt_autoStartup scayt_autoStartup} configuration setting to `false`.
+If you want to leave SCAYT available, but prevent the feature from being turned on automatically on loading the editor, set the `scayt_autoStartup` configuration setting to `false`.
 This is the default value for CKEditor configuration.

 	config.scayt_autoStartup = false;